nefarius/DsHidMini/XInputBridge/README.md

 ### `XInputGetStateEx`

 Reports back [`XINPUT_GAMEPAD` structure](https://docs.microsoft.com/en-us/windows/win32/api/xinput/ns-xinput-xinput_gamepad) with all DS3 buttons and axes mapped identical to the Xbox 360 layout.
 It *does* report the PS/Guide button.

+A jitter compensation dead-zone is applied to the thumb axes.

 If the provided user index is occupied by an XUSB device the request gets proxied to `C:\Windows\System32\XInput1_3.dll`.
 Otherwise returns `ERROR_DEVICE_NOT_CONNECTED`.